 1. TD Ameritrade

 TD Ameritrade is one of the more established online brokers.
-The platform offers a wide range of features, tools, and instruments to trade.
-TD Ameritrade’s stock market simulator, paperMoney, is one of the most advanced available.
-The demo account falls within the ThinkorSwim platform suite which includes a lot of educational resources to help you learn while you paper trade.
+The platform offers a wide range of features, tools, and instruments, and TD Ameritrade’s stock market simulator, paperMoney, is one of the most advanced available.
+The demo account falls within the ThinkorSwim platform suite, which includes a variety of educational resources to help you learn while you paper trade.
 While using the demo account, you will also have access to most of TD Ameritrade’s tools, research, and data.
 You can also experiment with short selling, option strategies, and other asset classes like forex and futures.

 2. Interactive Brokers

-Interactive Brokers is another well-established online trading platform that is favored by professional money managers as well as retail traders.
+Interactive Brokers is another well-established online trading platform that is favored by professional money managers as well as retail traders, especially those interested in investing in foreign markets.
 The platform is more complex than most, and it will take you longer to get started.
 However, it also offers more tools than platforms that are built primarily for retail traders.
 Interactive Brokers will also give you access to more markets and instruments.